Getting Started with Vite: Fast JavaScript Build Tool Setup

 Overview

-Vite is a frontend build tool that ships fast.
-Its dev server serves files over native ES modules — no bundling required during development.
+Getting started with Vite is straightforward: it is a frontend build tool that ships fast.
+Its dev server serves files over native ES modules, with no bundling required during development.
 When you build for production, Vite uses Rollup to bundle your code.
 The result is a dev experience measured in milliseconds for hot module replacement, and optimized bundles for deployment.

 Vite works with plain JavaScript, TypeScript, JSX, CSS preprocessors, and most popular frameworks out of the box.
 If you are coming from webpack, the mental model shift is significant: Vite does not bundle your code during development, which means your dev server startup and hot updates stay fast regardless of project size.